-“And he thought he could buy his way into a better life.”
-Hernandez shook his head slightly.
-“Well, that explains a lot.
-Those were Delerson’s seeds and he lost a fortune on the black market when they disappeared.
-He’s somehow figured it out.
-No wonder he’s taking it out on you.
-He wants payback.”
+“Your fault?
+You were only a kid.”
+Hernandez frowned.
+“This explains a lot.
+Those were Telerson’s seeds.
+He lost a fortune on the black market when they disappeared.
+He’s figured it out and wants payback.”

 “Even if that were true, that’s suicidal.”

-“Yeah, well . . .
-I caught a storm current and sailed to within a few miles of Dallas,” Kristen answered.
-“I saw the terrain tracker and took my chance.”
+Kristen shrugged.
+“I caught a storm current and sailed to within reach of Dallas.
+I saw the terrain tracker and took my chance.”

 “You were alone?”